Free Event Space Rental Agreement Template (Word – PDF)

 Final Thoughts

 A facility event rental agreement is essential to landlords and tenants of event venues.
 It ensures that both parties are bound by contract to fulfill their obligations.
-The event space rental agreement is customarily a short-term lease of a day or less.
-An event space rental agreement can be used to lease a shop or retail store as long as the purpose is to hold an event on the premises.
+The agreement is customarily a short-term lease of a day or less.
+It can be used to lease a shop or retail store as long as the purpose is to hold an event on the premises.
 The agreement outlines the rental rates, date of the event, location of the venue, security deposit, utilities, and services provided by the venue owner.
 When holding an event, safety and health requirements should be a consideration.
 How the attendees conduct themselves is ordinarily the responsibility of the renter.

 About This Article